-10-11 Rear axle
+10-11 Final drive

-The oil level in the rear axle should be checked after every 10 000 km (6000 miles).
-The oil level should be up to the filler hole.
-If necessary top up with the recommended oil.
-The oil in the rear axle should be changed after the first 5000km (3000 miles).
-The old oil should be drained off by removing the rear axle cover plate.
-This should be carried out immediately after driving while the oil is still warm.
-Oil can also be sucked up through the filler hole with a syringe.
-The rear axle should be thoroughly flushed with the same oil as used in the rear axle before being filled with new oil.
-After this only the oil level need be checked and topping-up with the recommended oil carried out if required.
+Check the oil level in the final drive every 10,000 km (6000 miles).
+The oil should reach up to the filler hole.
+If necessary top up with oil.
+The oil in the final drive should first be changed after 2500 km (1250 miles).
+The oil is drained by removing the bottom plug in the final drive casing.
+The oil should be drained when it is warm.
+Clean the bottom plug thoroughly.

+After this only the oil level need be checked and topped up when necessary.

-12-13 Differential brake
+12-13 Differential lock

-Cars fitted with a differential brake are delivered from the factory with a transmission oil according to the American Military Standard MIL-L-2105 B provided with an additive for rear axles with differential brake.
+Cars fitted with a differential lock are delivered from the factory with a rear axle oil according to the American Military Standard MIL-L-2105 B provided with an additive for rear axles with differential lock.
 A similar type of oil should be used for subsequent topping-up and changing.
-Oil level checking and oil changing are to be carried out at the same intervals and in the same way as for a rear axle without differential brake.
+Oil level checking and oil changing are to be carried to at the same intervals and in the same way as for a rear axle without differential lock.

-Oil grade Oil capacity

-ATF Type F 8.2 litres

-(if unavailable, 14.4 lmp. pints

-Type A or Dexron) 17.4 U.S. pints

-Oil grade Viscosity Oil capacity Hypoid oil SAE 90 At temperatures continuously below -10° C (+14°F), SAE 80 1.6 litres 2.82 Imp. pints 3.38 U.S. pints
+Oil grade Oil capacity Oil grade Viscosity Oil capacity ATF Type F (if unavailable, Type A or Dexron) 8.2 litres 14.4 Imp. pints 17.4 U.S. pints Rear axle oil MIL-L-2105B SAE 90 At temperatures continuously below -10°C (+14°F), SAE 80 1.6 litres 2.82 lmp. pints 3.38 U.S. pints

-Transmission oil MIL-L-2105 B with additive for differential brake.
+Rear axle oil MIL-L-2105 B with additive for differential lock.